Positionality in $\Sigma_0^2$ and a completeness result: Preliminaries

-An \emph{objective} is a set $W \subseteq C^\omega$ of infinite sequences of elements of $C$.
-In this paper, we will always work with \emph{prefix\=/independent} objectives, meaning objectives which satisfy $cW=W$ for all $c \in C$; this allows us to simplify many of the definitions.
-We say that a~graph $G$ \emph{satisfies} an objective $W$ if $\lang(G) \subseteq W$.
+A~graph~$G$ \emph{satisfies} an~objective~$W$ if $\lang(G) \subseteq W$.
 A \emph{game} is given by a $C$\=/arena $A$ together with an~objective $W$.
-It is \emph{winning} (for Eve) if there is a strategy $(S,\pi)$ such that $S$ satisfies $W$.
-In this case, we also say that Eve \emph{wins} the game $(A,W)$ with strategy $(S,\pi$).
-We say that an objective $W$ is \emph{positional} (over finite arenas or over arbitrary arenas) if for any (finite or arbitrary) arena $A$, if Eve wins the game $(A,W)$ then she wins $(A,W)$ with a~positional strategy.
+It is \emph{winning} (for Eve) if there is a strategy $(S,\pi)$ such that $S$ satisfies~$W$.
+In this case, we also say that Eve \emph{wins} the game $(A,W)$ with the strategy $(S,\pi$).
+We say that an~objective~$W$ is \emph{positional} (over finite arenas or over arbitrary arenas) if for any (finite or arbitrary) arena~$A$, whenever Eve wins the game $(A,W)$, she wins $(A,W)$ with a~positional strategy.

-\subparagraph*{Neutral letters.} A letter $\eps \in C$ is said to be \emph{weakly neutral} for an objective $W \subseteq C^\omega$ if for any word $w\in C^\omega$ decomposed into $w=w_0w_1\dots$ with non\=/empty words $w_i \in C^+$,
+\paragraph*{Neutral letters.} A letter $\eps \in C$ is said to be \emph{weakly neutral} for an objective $W \subseteq C^\omega$ if for any word $w\in C^\omega$ decomposed into $w=w_0w_1\dots$ with non\=/empty words $w_i \in C^+$,

+A weakly neutral letter $\eps\in C$ is \emph{strongly neutral} if in the above, the $w_i$ can be chosen empty, and moreover, $\eps^\omega \in W$.
+Thus, for prefix\=/independent objectives, the difference between the two notions relies on the membership of $\eps^\omega$ in $W$.